rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Libraries like `thiserror` could add support for making members exportable as context for reporters.

 This opens the door to supporting `Error Return Traces`, similar to zigs, where if each return location is stored in a `Vec<&'static Location<'static>>` a full return trace could be built up with: